GregoryShepherd1988/addressbook/README.md

 ## The application
 This application made for the GumTree coding Challenge.

-This application still have the fallowing TODOs:
+This application still have the following TODOs:
- - Better expectation handling.
- - Better Test coverage
  - User interface
  - Detailed description and documentation.